Should We Adopt Green Supply Chain Management in the Construction Industry?

 • implement social and environmental responsibility policies

-• spend money wisely in a responsible manner.
+• spend money wisely, and in a responsible manner.

 Most firms intend to establish their best practices, but work gets in the way and they are never created. £220 million are wasted per year in the UK.
 As a result, there are people solving problems that others have already solved.

-Driving Vision's BIM expertise diagnostic looks at how you can eliminate waste (time and material), and improve your margins and the quality of the information provided at the design and construction phases.
+Driving Vision's BIM expertise diagnostic diagnoses how you can eliminate waste (time and material), and improve your margins and the quality of the information provided during the design and construction phases.

-A Driving Vision expert will conduct the interviews online and will issue a report and discuss with you our findings.
+A Driving Vision expert will conduct the interviews online, issue a report, and discuss our findings with you.
 Together we will decide the best way to implement the solutions at your pace and according to your budget.

 Implementing BIM can be daunting, but Driving Vision is here to help you at the pace you are comfortable with.
 Get started by getting in touch now